ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/php.md

 laravel@server$ sudo apt install php-pgsql
 ```

-Ensure your PHP version matches the version of your PHP extensions.
-You only need to worry about this if you explicitly installed a specific version of PHP (e.g. if you explicitly install `php8.2`, then explicitly install `php8.2-curl`, `php8.2-fpm`, etc.).

 At this point you can move on to the next article.
 But if you're curious here's a bit more on PHP extensions.